devise-security/devise-security/README.md

 ```

 ## Captcha-Support
 The captcha support depends on [EasyCaptcha](https://github.com/phatworx/easy_captcha).
-See further documention there.
+See further documentation there.

 ### Installation